Souleymane12345/Apprentissage_par_projet_2020-2021/README.md

 Example of request birth act
 https://hackdigitapp3.herokuapp.com/users/userReg

-The directory is functional and the readme is being written.
+The directory is functional in the app3 branch and the readme is being written.